Joystream/joystream/README.md

 Deploying the compiled runtime on a live system can be done in one of two ways:

 1. Joystream runtime upgrade proposals which will be voted on by the council.
-When joystream platform is live, this will be the only way to upgrade the chain's runtime code.
+When the Joystream platform is live, this will be the only way to upgrade the chain's runtime code.

 2. During development and testnet phases, we can send an extrinsic (transaction signed with the sudo key) invoking `conesnsus::setCode()`.
-This can be done either from the UI/extrinsics app, or direc with a script.
+This can be done either from the UI/extrinsics app, or directly with an admin script.

 ## Running the tests